sktime/sktime/docs/source/get_involved.rst

    get_involved/code_of_conduct
    get_involved/governance

-sktime is a community-driven project and your help is extremely welcome.
+Sktime is an exciting community-driven project, and we warmly welcome your invaluable contribution.
-If you get stuck, please don’t hesitate to chat with us or raise an issue.
+If you happen to encounter any obstacles along the way, don't hesitate to reach out to us via chat or by raising an issue.
+We greatly appreciate your support and look forward to collaborating with you!

 .. grid:: 1 2 2 2
     :gutter: 3